By Gilly Carr

 According to her occupation registration card, Paula came to Guernsey in late May 1940, quite possibly as a refugee fleeing German invasion of her home country – if she had moved back to France from England.
 Her registration card suggests that she was a widow at the time of her arrival in Guernsey.
 She had one child who appeared not to be living with her in Guernsey.

 Paula comes to our attention because, on 19 August 1941, she was brought to Guernsey Prison.
-On 4 September 1941, she was sentenced by the tribunal of the Feldkommandantur 515 – perhaps in Jersey – to three months’ imprisonment for assaulting members of the German armed forces.
+On 3 September 1941 she arrived in Jersey Prison.
+On 4 September 1941, she was sentenced by the tribunal of the Feldkommandantur 515 to three months’ imprisonment for assaulting members of the German armed forces.
 We do not know what provoked this assault.
+On 12 September 1941 she was deported from Jersey.

 Paula appears in the records of Caen Prison from 13 September 1941, from where she was released on 4 December 1941.